-I’ve split these ways to make extra money into online and offline lists.
+I’ve included ways to make extra money online and offline.
 Some of us want to make money from home and some of us would prefer to find a side hustle that gets us out of the house.

 - 4. Become a Social Media Manager